farihakhan/powerPackage/README.md

 **Note** This package was created to serve as Homework 09 for STAT547.

 It's abilities are very novice, and serves as an educational tool.
-It contains the following functions:
+It contains the following functions: `square()`,`cube()`,`reciprocal()`,`quadrtc()`.

+Package still in progress.
+So far you can find the cube, sqaure, or reciprocal of numbers, and the root x of a quadratic problem.
+Graphic functions for the quadratic function has yet to be added.

 Installation
 ------------